ohata-toast/CDN/en/console-guide.md

 ## Content Delivery > CDN > Console User Guide

-This document describes how CDN service is configured and applied on TOAST CDN console. 이 문서는 TOAST CDN 콘솔에서 CDN 서비스를 구성하고 이용하는 방법을 설명합니다.
+This document describes how CDN service is configured and applied on TOAST CDN console.

-## Creating CDN 서비스 생성
+## Creating CDN

 Go to **Contents Delivery > CDN** and to **CDN Service** and click **Create**, and the **Creating CDN** window pops up.
 CDN service domain is autoatically created in the **[ServiceID].toastcdn.net** format.
 To use your own domain, enable **Domain Alias**.